Intel Arc: Intel XeSS

 Intel XeSS is a real-time deep learning image upsampling technology developed primarily for use in video games as a competitor to Nvidia's DLSS and AMD's FSR technologies.
-Additionally, XeSS is not restricted to Intel Arc graphics cards.
-It does utilize XMX instructions exclusive to Intel Arc graphics cards, but will fall back to utilizing DP4a instructions on competing GPUs that have support for DP4a instructions.
+Additionally, XeSS is not restricted to Arc graphics cards, similar to FSR.
+It utilizes XMX instructions exclusive to Arc graphics cards, but will fall back to utilizing DP4a instructions on competing GPUs that have support for DP4a instructions.
 XeSS is trained with 64 samples per pixel as opposed to Nvidia DLSS's 16 samples per pixel (16K reference images).
+XeSS 3 supports Multi-Frame Generation (MFG), similar to DLSS 4.
+This feature is exclusive to Intel Arc graphics cards, and will be supported on both Arc Battlemage and Alchemist series cards.
+Games that support XeSS 2 will support XeSS 3 at launch of XeSS 3.